University of Engineering and Technology, Kala Shah Kaku Campus

 The University of Engineering and Technology, New Campus, also known as UET New Campus (formerly UET KSK Campus) is an extension of University of Engineering and Technology, Lahore (UET Lahore) located near the Kala Shah Kaku in Sheikhupura District, Punjab, Pakistan.
 It was inaugurated in 2006 by then President of Pakistan Pervez Musharraf.
+This campus spans over 313 acres.
+The campus is located at the hub of industries in the region.
+Industrial organizations such as ICI Power Generation LTD, Halla Enterprises, Mughal Steel, Fecto Belarus Tractors LTD, Dawood Hercules Chemicals LTD, Haseeb Waqas Engineering LTD, Sitara Chemical Industries are located in close proximity of campus and other diverse private sector organizations are located nearby.
+This gives an ideal environment for the students to benefit from both theoretical and practical aspects of academic programs.

 Departments

 The campus has the following academic departments: